yyn-anson/yyn-anson.github.io/content/project/quick-draw/index.md

 ## Technical Approach

-- **Model Development**: Utilized state-of-the-art classification techniques, training on the Quick Draw dataset to optimize performance.
+- **Model Development**: Utilized CNN architecture, training on the Quick Draw dataset to optimize performance.
 - **Web Integration**: Engineered a responsive and user-friendly web interface that seamlessly integrates with the machine learning model for real-time predictions.
 - **Optimization**: Fine-tuned both the model and web application to ensure efficient and smooth operation under live conditions.